 Poverty in Malawi is widespread, deep and severe.
-According to the 1998 Integrated Household Survey, 65.3 percent of the population is poor, or roughly 6.3 million people.
-In addition, about 28.7 percent of the population were in extreme poverty.
-The level of inequality is well illustrated by the fact that the richest 20 percent of the population consumed 46.3 percent while the poorest 20 percent consumed only 6.3 percent of total consumption of goods and services.
-Consumption is also more unequally distributed within urban areas where the Gini coefficient 1 is 0.52 as opposed to 0.37 for rural areas.
+According to the 1998 Integrated Household Survey1, 65.3 percent of the population was poor, or roughly 6.3 million people.
+Within this figure, about 28.7 percent of the population were living in extreme poverty.
+The level of inequality is well illustrated by the fact that the richest 20 percent of the population consumed 46.3 percent while the poorest 20 percent consumed only 6.3 percent of total goods and services.
+Consumption was also more unequally distributed within urban areas where the Gini coefficient2 was 0.52 as opposed to 0.37 for rural areas.

 The key causes of poverty are limited access to land, low education, poor health status, limited off-farm employment and a lack of access to credit.
 Sectoral analysis of poverty shows that social, human capital and income indicators are very poor.
-About 52 percent of the poor are female and females head around 25 percent of households.
+In 1998, about 52 percent of the poor were female and females headed around 25 percent of households.
 The literacy rate was low at 58 percent where female literacy rate was at 44 percent.
-Education attainment, defined as completion of Standard 8, was only 11.2 percent of the adults aged 25 years and above, with only 6.2 percent for women.
-The national gross enrolment ratio was estimated at 132 and the pupil to qualified teacher ratio was 114.
-These indicators have negative implications for the quality of education.
+Education attainment, defined as completion of Standard 8, was only 11.2 percent for adults aged 25 years and above, and only 6.2 percent for women.
+The national gross enrolment ratio was estimated at 132 and the pupil to qualified teacher ratio was 114, leading to overcrowding in schools and lower quality of education.

-In terms of health indicators, the life expectancy at birth has dropped from 43 years in 1996 to 39 years in 2000.
+In terms of health indicators, life expectancy at birth has dropped from 43 years in 1996 to 39 years in 2000.
 In 2000, infant and under-five mortality rates were estimated to be 104 and 189 deaths per 1,000 live births, respectively.
-The maternal mortality rate in 2000 was 1,120 deaths per 100,000 live births2, a rise from 620 in previous years.
+The maternal mortality rate in 2000 was 1,120 deaths per 100,000 live births3, a rise from 620 in 1990.

-Subsistence agriculture is the main source of income for the rural poor and it accounts for 63.7 percent of income.
-Notably, income from agricultural sales is not the most important source of cash income in rural areas.
-The major source of cash income for Malawian households is wage income, which contributes about 13.0 percent of income for the rural poor.
-However, there is limited participation in the cash economy by the poor.
+The 1998 Integrated Household Survey demonstrated that subsistence agriculture remained the main source of income for the rural poor, accounting for 63.7 percent of income.
+Notably, income from agricultural sales was not the most important source of cash income in rural areas.
+The major source of cash income for Malawian households was wage income, which contributed about 13.0 percent of income for the rural poor.
+However, there was limited participation in the cash economy by the poor.